Tyler Thornburg: Cincinnati Reds

 On December 31, 2019, Thornburg signed a minor league deal with the Cincinnati Reds that included an invitation to Spring Training.
 On August 14, 2020, the Reds selected Thornburg to the active roster.
 In mid-September 2020, Thornburg underwent Tommy John surgery.

 Atlanta Braves

 On March 16, 2022, Thornburg signed a one-year, non-guaranteed major-league contract worth $900,000 with the Atlanta Braves.
 He was placed on the Opening Day roster.
 The Braves designated Thornburg for assignment on May 23.
-He was released on May 28, 2022.
+He was released on May 28.

 Minnesota Twins

 On June 6, 2022, Thornburg signed a minor league deal with the Minnesota Twins.
 After he appeared in two games for the St. Paul Saints, the Twins promoted him to the major leagues on June 12.
-He was designated for assignment on July 1.
-He was released on September 5, 2022.
+In 5 games for Minnesota, Thornburg recorded a 2.79 ERA with 4 strikeouts in 9.2 innings of work.
+On July 1, he was designated for assignment by the Twins following the promotion of Juan Minaya.
+He cleared waivers and was sent outright to Triple-A St. Paul on July 4.
+He was released on September 5.

+Coaching career

+On February 5, 2025, the Milwaukee Brewers hired Thornburg to serve as an associate coach for their Double-A affiliate, the Biloxi Shuckers.

 Scouting report

 Thornburg has a 91 to 96 mph fastball.
 Due to his velocity, size, over-the-top delivery, and repertoire, he has drawn favorable comparisons to Tim Lincecum.
 He throws two off-speed pitches, including a strong power curveball in the upper-70s, and a sinking change-up in the low-80s.

 As a late-inning reliever/closer, Thornburg's fastball is consistently thrown around 94 to 97 mph.
 His curveball is his primary off-speed pitch.